 The Supreme Court’s power stems from the way our legal system is structured.
 Even though the Supreme Court decides relatively few cases per year, those decisions carry weight due to the principle of stare decisis, which literally means “to stand by that which is decided.”
 Courts—particularly those lower than the Supreme Court—must make decisions that are consistent with past decisions on similar cases.
 Garrett Epps, University of Baltimore constitutional law professor, very aptly described stare decisis this way: “cases, once decided, are not to be overturned simply because new judges come on the Court, or new parties win elections, or newly tenured law professors think they were wrong; the radical step of voiding precedent is saved for cases that have been proven unworkable or unjust in the years since they were decided.”
 (5) The pressure of stare decisis is exerted downward from the Supreme Court to lower courts.
 In other words, when the Supreme Court makes a definitive ruling on a matter of law, that decision sets a precedent for other courts to follow in subsequent cases.

 Two caveats apply to the power of precedent in lower court decisions: 1) The case at hand must be similar enough to the one that set the precedent.
 2) A later Supreme Court can always decide to change precedent by overturning a previous Supreme Court’s decision.
 Sometimes, it takes decades for the Court’s membership or societal changes to allow it to overturn precedent, and other times it happens fairly quickly.
 Here’s a good example of a midrange precedent change: In Bowers v.
 Hardwick (1986), the Court upheld a Georgia law that banned oral and anal sex between consenting adults.
 Then, only seventeen years later, the Court decided Lawrence v.
 Texas (2003), reversing its precedent set previously in Bowers.
 In addition, when the Court decided Lawrence, it struck down a similar Texas law that specifically targeted same-sex partners.
 A future Court, if given the right case and a sufficiently conservative membership, could decide to overturn Lawrence and take the country back to the days when the right to privacy did not include consensual sexual acts between same sex or heterosexual partners.
 Of course, such a decision would have tremendous ramifications for all sorts of other matters of law.
 The Supreme Court rarely overturns its own precedents.
 David Schultz, a professor Political Science at Hamline University, has done the research and found that in the history of the Court, “it has only overturned its own constitutional precedents 145 times—this is barely one-half of one-percent of all its decisions.”
-(6)
+(6) One of the most important recent examples of the Supreme Court overturning precedent occurred in the Dobbs v.
+Jackson Women’s Health Organization (1922) case, where the Court stripped from women the Constitutional right to choose to terminate a pregnancy as articulated in the Roe v.
+Wade decision from 1973.

 Operation of the Supreme Court

 Most Supreme Court cases come on appeal, but the Court is under no obligation to hear all appealed cases.
 In fact, the Court refuses to hear the vast majority of the thousands of appeals that it receives.
 What happens then?
 The next lower court’s decision stands.
-For example, widower Walter Daniel, whose wife died in a military hospital giving birth, tried to get the Supreme Court to carve out an exception to Feres v.
+For example, widower Walter Daniel, whose wife died while giving birth in a military hospital, tried to get the Supreme Court to carve out an exception to Feres v.
 United States (1950).
 In this precedent-setting case, the Court said that military personnel cannot sue the United States “for injuries to members of the armed forces arising from activities incident to military service.”
 Daniel argued that even though his wife was in the military, her labor and delivery were far removed from the battlefield or even her position’s duties, and thus his wife’s case ought not to be covered by Feres.
 Daniels wanted to sue for malpractice damages, holding the negligent military hospital responsible for his wife’s death.
 Daniel lost in the Ninth Circuit Court of Appeals, which followed the Feres precedent, and the Supreme Court refused to take the case.
 Therefore, Walter Daniel was left with the Ninth Circuit’s decision against him.
 (7)

 The most common way to appeal to the Supreme Court is to petition for a writ of certiorari, which is a formal request to review a lower court’s decision.
 Such petitions are governed by an informal rule of four, whereby four or more justices must agree to take the case.
 If the rule of four condition is met, then the Supreme Court issues a writ of certiorari—an order to the lower court to send up the case’s records and an announcement that the Court is taking a case.
 Since certiorari is difficult to pronounce, people normally say or write that “cert has been granted,” or “cert has been denied” by the Court.
 Normally, a petitioner must pay a fee and meet paperwork requirements to petition for a writ of certiorari, but indigent petitioners can file in forma pauperis, which waves the fee and many of the paperwork requirements.

 The people or groups involved in a case are called the litigants.
 The petitioner brings the case or the appeal, and the respondent answers.
-Despite whether the U.S. government is the petitioner or the respondent, the solicitor general handles its case; this is a Justice Department position dedicated to this function.
+Despite whether the U.S. government is the petitioner or the respondent, the solicitor general handles the case; this is a Justice Department position dedicated to this function.
 The petitioner’s name is written first in the case’s title.
 Thus, in a case named Plessy v.
 Ferguson (1896), we know that Plessy is the petitioner bringing the case to the Court.
 This also tells us that Plessy lost in the lower court, hence the appeal to the Supreme Court.
 When the Supreme Court accepts a case, the litigant’s lawyers file legal briefs for the justices to examine.
 Legal briefs are written legal documents arguing why precedent supports their client’s case and potential victory.
 At this time, other individuals or groups who are not litigants, but nevertheless interested in the case’s outcome, may file what are known as amicus curiae briefs.
 Amicus curiae means “Friend of the Court.”
-Amicus curiae briefs are additional legal arguments filed by outside individuals or groups attempting to influence the Court justices.
+Amicus curiae briefs are additional legal arguments filed by outside individuals or groups attempting to influence the Court’s justices.
 It is not uncommon in a significant Supreme Court case to have dozens of amicus curiae briefs filed.
 In what kinds of cases do you think the National Rifle Association would file amicus curiae briefs?
 What about the U.S. Chamber of Commerce?
 What about individual states or groups of states?

 Oral arguments can be found online.
 Here is the oral argument in Trump v.
 Vance (2020), in which President Trump’s lawyers argued that the sitting president could not be criminally investigated.
 The president’s lawyers go first, followed by the respondent’s lawyers.
 Listen to how the justices ask questions.